gvwilson/thirdbit/src/fiction/cloudherd/index.md

 riding them,
 and most importantly,
 practicing mind-speech with them.
-Grownups called Big Blue and Pillow slow and lazy, but they and the herd of half-wild clouds grazing on the mountain peaks in the distance were the most exciting things in Noxy's world.
+The village grownups called Big Blue and Pillow slow and lazy, but they and the herd of half-wild clouds grazing on the peaks in the distance were the most exciting things in Noxy's world.

 As Noxy pulled her bag off her shoulder,